norm/flourish/documentation/generating-the-site.markdown

 To generate your Flourish website, use the `flourish` command line tool:

   * `flourish generate` — to generate the site
-  * `flourish server` — to preview the generated site
+  * `flourish preview` — to preview the generated site
-  * `flourish --rebuild server` — to preview the site, regenerating it as you change things
+  * `flourish --rebuild preview` — to preview the site, regenerating it as you change things

 However, unlike some static site generators, Flourish will not generate any